DanilaIgnatov/MMvBD/README.md

 # MMvBD
-This repository have my works by discipline MMvBD \n The first work contains a report on the study of SQL queries
+This repository have my works by discipline MMvBD

+The first work contains a report on the study of SQL queries